 When creating a diet for dogs, your veterinarian can tell you exactly how much to feed your dog.
 From there, just follow their instructions.
 Don’t forget to add any dog treats into the overall daily calorie count!

 Another important way to increase calorie expenditure is to increase your pet’s daily exercise.
 If you aren’t walking your overweight dog, then now is the time to start.
-Even a little calorie burn can make a big difference, so take a walk, play some fetch or go for a hike—just make sure to get your dog moving every day.
+Even a little extra calorie burn can make a big difference, so take them for a walk, play some fetch or go for a hike—just make sure to get your dog moving every day.

 If your dog hasn’t been exercising, it’s a good idea to check with your veterinarian before you start to ensure that your dog is healthy and ready to play.

 One of the most common reasons dog weight-loss plans fail is because not all of the humans in the dog’s life are on the same page.
 If there are multiple people living in your home or taking care of your dog, then there are multiple hands feeding your dog.
 It can get even more complicated when there are children in the picture, because they might not understand that everything is best in moderation.
 If you are serious about your overweight dog losing weight, then it’s time to gather all the caretakers in their life and have a talk.

 Point out that your pup’s burgeoning waistline is a big problem.
 Obesity can cause health problems like: